 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

 We woke up on August 24th to a text from our daughter, advising that Italy had a large earthquake, were we alright?

 This link shows you the current earthquakes happening in Italy.
-It is mind blowing that they are happening more often than I thought. http://earthquaketrack.com/p/italy/recent.
-To think that we just visited Modena which is near Medolla, a town where on May 20, 2012 an earthquake registering 6.1 occured.
+It is mind-blowing that they are happening more often than I thought.
+Earthquake in Italy.
+To think that we just visited Modena which is near Medolla, a town where on May 20, 2012, an earthquake registering 6.1 occurred.
 Then 9-days later, in the same exact area, another quake registering 5.8 struck causing 20 deaths and leaving 45,000 people homeless.
 Italy sits on two major fault lines and is the most active for earthquakes in Europe.

 In addition to the loss of human life, widespread destruction of cultural heritage is also being reported.
 In Amatrice, the facade and rose window of the Church of Sant’Agostino were destroyed, and the museum dedicated to the painter, Nicola Filotesio who was a student and companion of Raphael, also collapsed.
 The quake also created cracks in the Baths of Caracalla in Rome.
 The earthquake was so broad that authorities made structural tests on the Colosseum as well but found out it was not damaged.

-It is heartbreaking to see the news everyday and know these people are not that far away; struggling, greiving, trying to clear away the rubble and rebuild.
+It is heartbreaking to see the news every day and know these people are not that far away; struggling, grieving, trying to clear away the rubble and rebuild.
 Our thoughts and prayers are with you.